 Downtime, also known as Stop Time, is all time where the manufacturing process was intended to be running but was not due to Unplanned Stops (e.g., breakdowns), or Planned Stops (e.g., changeovers).

 Downtime Loss is production time lost to unplanned shutdowns.
 One of the three OEE Losses (reduces OEE Availability).
 Major focus area for improvement.

 Equipment Failure means the manufacturing process is scheduled for production and is not running because of an unplanned event such as a machine break down.
-Equipment Failure is one of the to OEE and affects OEE Availability.
+Equipment Failure is one of the Six Big Losses to OEE and affects OEE Availability.

 Error Proofing is a process for improving OEE Quality by designing error detection and prevention into processes and equipment.
 The goal of error-proofing is to eliminate Process Defects and Reduced Yield.

 First Pass Yield means making a Good Part, ‘right first time’ without rejecting it to be scrapped or reworked.

 Focused Improvement is a highly effective process for reducing unplanned stop time.
 A small cross functional team selects a loss (often from a top loss report), and apply root cause analysis or 5 why analysis to identify potential causes and fixes.
 Focused Improvement is a technique from Lean Manufacturing and is sometimes known as a kaizen blitz.

 Fully Productive Time is the actual productive time after ALL losses are subtracted.
 An OEE score of 100% means that the process is Fully Productive with no Availability Loss, Performance Loss, or Quality Loss.

 Good Parts are produced parts that meet quality standards (without rework).
 The quantity of Good Parts is referred to as Good Count which is used to calculate OEE Quality.